 A small and growing literature has begun to assess the differences between native and immigrant homeownership rates.
 A lot of these studies showed a significance difference in homeownership rates for immigrants and natives (Borjas 1992, 2002; Coulson, 1999; Painter et al. 2001; krivo 2004; Diaz McConnel and Enrico 2007).
 For example, Coulson (1999) finds the rates of homeownership declined for immigrants of different ethnic groups by 10 to 16 percentage points.
 Borjas (2002) also indicated that the homeownership gap has been increasing since 1980.
 Why the homeownership rate is considerably different between the two groups of population in the U.S?
-While discrimination in housing markets often sits in the middle of the explanation, questions about immigrants' familiarity with the U.S. financial institutions and credit constraints often arise when immigrants are studied.
+While discrimination in housing markets often sits in the middle of the explanation, questions about immigrants are studied.
 Bocian et al. (2008) find that the African-American and Latino borrowers are more likely to receive higher priced subprime home loan than white borrowers.
 Borjas (2002), on the other hand, claimed that the lower home ownership rates stem from wage discrimination between immigrant and native population.